 Stocks rise on Wall Street, but remain lower for the week

-Technology and health care companies had some of the biggest gains.
-Chipmaker Nvidia climbed 5.4% and Pfizer rose 2.5%.
+Tech stocks powered much of the rally, along with health care companies and retailers.
+Chipmaker Nvidia climbed 6.5%, Pfizer rose 3.1% and Nike gained 2.8%.

+Communication services stocks posted some of the biggest losses.
+T-Mobile US slid 3.3%.

-Energy stocks lost the most ground as U.S. crude oil prices settled 0.8% lower at $71.46 per barrel, their lowest point of the year.
-ConocoPhillips slid 2.3%.
+Energy stocks also fell.
+The price of U.S. crude oil settled 0.8% lower at $71.46 per barrel, another low point for the year.
+ConocoPhillips dropped 2%.

-Activision Blizzard fell 1.5% after the Federal Trade Commission said it is suing to block Microsoft’s planned $69 billion takeover of the video game company, saying it could suppress competitors to its Xbox game consoles and its growing games subscription business.
-Microsoft was 1.1% higher.
+Activision Blizzard lost 1.5% after the Federal Trade Commission said it is suing to block Microsoft’s planned $69 billion takeover of the video game company, saying it could suppress competitors to its Xbox game consoles and its growing games subscription business.
+Microsoft rose 1.2%.

-Bond yields rose.
-The yield on the 10-year Treasury note, which helps set mortgage rate s, rose to 3.49% from 3.42% late Wednesday.
+Bond yields mostly rose.
+The yield on the 10-year Treasury note, which helps set mortgage rate s, increased to 3.49% from 3.42% late Wednesday.

 Markets in Europe closed mostly lower, while markets in Asia ended mixed.